enzdor/olives/README.md

 ## TODO

-- check request method before executing handler
+- create admin column for users
 - use sessions. create methods:
 	- new session
 	- delete session